fernanACM/NotPlaceShulkers/README.md

+# NotPlaceShulkers
-### Avoid putting, dropping/giving shulkers.
+Avoid putting, dropping/giving shulkers.
 It is intended to avoid dupes.
 Only for PocketMine-MP 5.0